leonfiasco/Album-review/README.md

 - As I'm working with http requests, I need a way of getting a visual representation of what the intended requests I'm making is and what status I get back to make sure its been successful, to do this I install a middleware package called morgan, which will log the requests and the status onto my terminal.

-- In the controller user_signup, once a new user has been created to ensure that their account credentials are secure especially their password
+- In the controller user_signup, once a new user has been created to ensure that their account credentials are secure especially their password, I will install a package called bcrypt that will make the password undecypherable (hash), it does this by generating salt that does the decyphering, and i pass that to a hash function that comes with bcrypt, and pass that to the new user object model.

+- Each new user will given a unique id, this is given to us by mongoose through the objectId function.

+- Another package that was used in the user_login and user_isLoggedIn is that jsonwebtoken which will assign is session token, which is some randomised text, that are assigned to a user objectId and give that user ability to log in and stay logged aslong as they have been given a session token.

+- Once the user routes have been created, I made a custom middleware which will check the authentication of a user and will either enable or deny them access to certain pages depending on if they have session token in the request header. and i'll pass this check_auth middleware onto the routes that need authentication to access their pages.